urbanware-org/salomon/README.md

 ## Definition

-The *SaLoMon* project is a simple tool to monitor or analyze log as well as plain text files and colorize as well as highlight lines containing certain terms.
+The *SaLoMon* project is a simple log file monitor and analyzer with various highlighting feratures which can also be used with other plain text files.

 ## Details

 The main script was primarily built to monitor and analyze log as well as plain text files on systems without a graphical user interface.
 It returns either all or just certain lines (by applying a filter) that have been added to the monitored file.

 These lines can also easily be colorized with user-defined colors (and additionally highlighted) depending on given criteria.
 For example, all lines which contain the word "error" can be displayed red.

+## Usage

+Inside the `docs` sub-directory, there are plain text files containing the documentation for each component with various usage examples.

 ## Requirements